 \section{Abstract}

-A few members of the recently-discovered class of ultra-long period objects have been identified as binaries with white-dwarf primaries.
-In most cases however, electromagnetic data are inconclusive and isolated magnetars remain a viable candidate.
-If the pulsation period matches that of the orbit though -- as is the case for ILT J1101+5521 and GLEAM-X J0704--37 -- several of these elusive radio transients should be gravitational-wave bright in the mHz band.
+A few members of the recently discovered class of long-period transients have been identified as binaries with white-dwarf primaries.
+In most cases, however, electromagnetic data are inconclusive, and isolated magnetars or compact binaries remain viable.
+If the pulsation period matches that of the orbit---as is the case for ILT J1101+5521 and GLEAM-X J0704--37---some of these elusive radio transients could be gravitational-wave bright in the mHz band.
 Space-based interferometers could thus be used to provide independent constraints on their nature.
-We quantify the signal-to-noise ratio for the known systems, assuming they are compact binaries, and show that a few should be detectable with only a few months of data folding.
-Astrophysical implications for (non-)detections are discussed.
+We quantify the signal-to-noise ratio for the known systems under various scenarios and show that a few could be detectable for sufficiently large chirp masses.
+Astrophysical implications for (non)detections are discussed.